arjun-menon/arjun-menon.github.io/essays/pol/ca/bc-2024-and-electoral-reform/index.md

 #### Independent Candidates

 Most independent candidates held conservative views.
-Two ridings were won by the NDP due to the presence ofo conservative independent candidates.
+Two ridings were won by the NDP because to the presence of conservative independent candidates (due to the [BC United / Liberal party](https://en.wikipedia.org/wiki/BC_United) shutting down _and effectively merging_ with the Cons).

 <style>
 /* From: https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/details */